 - Grab a stack of magazines and cut out only orange things.
 Or only yellow things.
 Blue works too.
 Or just flowers or watches.
 Pick something and see what you can find and then make something out of what you’ve scavenged.

-- Practice your off season sport.
-Do you regularly art journal?
+- Practice your off-season sport.
+Do you regularly make visual art?
 Try cross-stitch for a while instead.
+Are you a writer?
+Pick up a hand craft you haven’t done in a while.

 - Take a trip to the craft store and buy one new supply/material to try.
 Set a $10 limit if that helps you.
 Go home and spend only 10 minutes playing with it.
 If you stop before you are done, you’ll want to go back tomorrow and pick up where you left off.